 CSII Allies and Resources

-The Asian Pacific American Legal Center of Southern California (APALC) is the nation's largest legal organization serving the Asian and Pacific Islander (API) communities.
+Asian Americans Advancing Justice, Los Angeles is the nation's largest legal organization serving the Asian and Pacific Islander (API) communities.
 Founded in 1983, APALC is a unique organization that combines traditional legal services with civil rights advocacy and leadership development.
 The mission of APALC is to advocate for civil rights, provide legal services and education and build coalitions to positively influence and impact Asian Pacific Americans and to create a more equitable and harmonious society.

 The California Community Foundation envisions a Los Angeles County made up of safe, thriving and diverse communities.
 By 2015, the foundation will strive to address some of the core concerns — decent, safe affordable housing, accessible health care, quality education and enhanced human development opportunities, including arts and culture — that are critical to quality of life in Los Angeles.
 It will do so by creating holistic approaches, leveraging its resources, developing collaborative partnerships and increasing donor engagement.